Click here to go to our main page on couplers and splitters

 Oh ho ho, it's Magic by Pilot, a Scottish group, 1975

-A magic tee is a four-port, 180 degree hybrid splitter, realized in waveguide.
+A magic tee is a four-port, 180 degree hybrid power divider, realized in waveguide.
 Originally developed in World-War II, and first published by W. A. Tyrell in a 1947 IRE paper, it has very similar properties to the rat-race coupler, which is usually realized in microstrip or stripline.

 Like all of the coupler and splitter structures, the magic tee can be used as a power combiner, or a divider.
 It is ideally lossless, so that all power into one port can be assumed to exit the remaining ports.

 The convention used in Pozar's book "Microwave Engineering" is shown on the following figure, though not all waveguide vendors adhere to it.
-Port 1 is the (sum) port, and is sometimes called the H-plane port, and sometimes called the P-port for "parallel".
+Port 1 is (sum) port, and is sometimes called the H-plane port, and sometimes called the P-port for "parallel".
 A signal incident on port 1 equally splits between ports 2 and 3, and the resulting signals are in phase.
-Ports 2 and 3 are sometimes called the co-linear ports (thanks Bill!), because they are the only two that are in line with each other.
-Port 4 is the (difference or delta) port, and is sometimes called the E-plane port, or the S-port for "series".
-A signal incident on the difference port splits equally between ports 2 and 3, but the resulting signals are 180 degrees out of phase (thanks Harald!)
+Ports 2 and 3 are sometimes called the co-linear ports, because they are the only two that are in line with each other.
+Port 4 is the Δ (difference or delta) port, and is sometimes called the E-plane port, or the S-port for "series".
+A signal incident on the difference port splits equally between ports 2 and 3, but the resulting signals are 180 degrees out of phase.

 The math behind the magic tee is too much for us to present here for now.
 Maybe it's just better to leave it as "magic" and not try to analyze it.